Student Achievement Report

 Table 2 indicates that UNA's 6-year graduation rate surpasses its peer group average for the three most recent cohorts IPEDS has available.
 While UNA has exceeded the benchmark for each of the years listed, the university has also increased its graduation rate by nearly 7 percentage points over the past five years (44.5% (2011 cohort) to 51.2% (2015 cohort)).

-According to the data reported in Table 2 and the trend of the university's increasing graduation rate, the University of North Alabama is projected to meet its aspirational goal (as indicated in the UNA 2019-2024 Strategic Plan) of a 10-percentage point increase by 2024.
+According to the data reported in Table 2 and the trend of the university's increasing graduation rate, the University of North Alabama is projected to meet its aspiration goal (as indicated in the UNA 2019-2024 Strategic Plan) of a 10-percentage point increase by 2024.

 The graduation rate (150%) is broken down by gender, ethnicity, and socioeconomic status in the following tables (5 through 7) in order to identify any student achievement trends that need to be addressed.